rtx1001/galaxy-ai-hub/README.md

 Galaxy AI Hub is a local-first desktop AI companion app.

-It is built for chatting with a personal AI character that can remember context, speak with a selected voice, use tools, generate images, and connect to Telegram while keeping the main AI work on your own PC.
+It is built for chatting with a personal AI character that can remember context, automations, speak with a selected voice, use tools, local workspace management, generate images, and connect to Telegram while keeping the main AI work on your own PC.

 > Early private test build.
 The app is still changing quickly while model setup, tool use, voice, image generation, Telegram, and automation are being refined.